 - 1. The pump has not been properly bled of air. - 2.
-The pump suction line have not been completely primed. - 3.
-The suction head (NPSHR) required by the pump is too high, or the net positive suction head available (NPSHA) at your facility is too low. - 4.
-The fluid pumped contains too much entrained air or gas. - 5.
-There are air pockets in the suction line. - 6.
-An entry of air has suddenly occurred in the suction line. - 7.
+The pump suction line has not been completely primed. - The suction head (NPSHR) required by the pump is too high, or the net positive suction head available (NPSHA) at your facility is too low. - The fluid pumped contains too much entrained air or gas. - 5.
+There are air pockets in the suction line. - An entry of air has suddenly occurred in the suction line. - 7.
 An entry of air past the shaft seal into the pump has occurred. - 8.
 The inlet of the suction line is insufficiently submerged. - 9.
 The suction valve is closed or only partially open. - 10.
 The suction strainer is clogged with dirt or debris. - 11.
 The foot valve is clogged or undersized. - 12.
 Little or no cooling fluid supplied to the shaft seals. - 13.
-The lantern ring is not positioned opposite the flushing inlet thereby restricting fluid flow.
+The lantern ring is not positioned opposite the flushing inlet, thereby restricting fluid flow.

 - 14. Pump drive rotational speed too low. - 15.
 Pump drive rotational speed too high. - 16.
 Pump rotation wrong or impeller installed backwards. - 17.
 Total head of installation (back Pressure) higher than rated total head of the pump. - 18.
 Total head of installation (back Pressure) lower than rated total head of the pump. - 19.
 Density of fluid pumped differs from that specified when the pump was purchased. - 20.
 Viscosity of fluid pumped differs from that specified when the pump was purchased. - 21.
 The pump is operating at too low a rate of flow (The discharge valve may be throttled too much). - 22.
 If pumps are operating in parallel, the pump characteristics may not be suitable for parallel operation. - 23.
 The impeller may be clogged with debris. - 24.
-The impeller may be damaged. - 25.
-The casing and impeller wear rings may be excessively worn.
+The impeller may be damaged.